-X-linked Recessive: Red-Green Color Blindness, Hemophilia A
+X-linked Inheritance: Red-Green Color Blindness, Hemophilia

 Genes are inherited from our biological parents in specific ways.
-One of the basic patterns of inheritance of our genes is called X-linked recessive inheritance.
+One of the basic patterns of inheritance of our genes is called X-linked inheritance.

 What is X-linked inheritance?